 Minnesota Mental Health Safety Net Grant Program

 The Minnesota Mental Health Safety Net Grant Program provides funding to mental health centers and clinics that treat uninsured patients.
-Funds will be distributed based on the number of individual uninsured patients under the age of 21 served by eligible applicants.

 Eligible applicants are: